 Virtual assistants are freelance administrative assistants who work from home.
 They handle jobs similar to traditional assistants, except they work and communicate mostly online.
 Depending on their training, these individuals may perform the job duties of general, medical or legal administrative assistants.

-According to the U.S. Bureau of Labor Statistics (BLS), overall employment for secretaries and administrative assistants was expected to increase 12% from 2012-2022 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), overall employment for secretaries and administrative assistants was expected to increase 3% from 2014-2024.
 The outlook varied greatly depending on the industry in which an individual worked.
-For example, the BLS indicated that employment for legal secretaries was expected to decrease by 3%, while medical secretary jobs were predicted to increase 36%.
+For example, the BLS indicated that employment for legal secretaries was expected to decrease by 4%, while medical secretary jobs were predicted to increase 21% over the same period.